la2050/challenge/_2020/play/malibu-foundation.md

   environment.
 We hope to encourage a positive relationship with nature and spur our youth to action in protecting our oceans.

+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  We are not submitting a collaborative proposal per se but we do have partners lined up to help us should we receive funding.
+We will hire surf instructors from Mighty Underdogs to administer the surf teaching.
+We will also hire a consultant from Roots & Wings to administer the program communication training at the beginning of the summer.
+Lifeguards and CPR trainers will be hired through LA County.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings